Finding a Mate: Not a Cookie Cutter Approach

 The process of finding a mate is largely a matter of Christian liberty.

 Things would be so much easier if there were clear directions and boundaries.
 There are, of course, when you consider commandments to consider others more highly than yourself, to avoid immorality, to keep from defrauding one another with promises and expectations that cannot or will not be met.
-Yet the process of dating or courtship—of intentionally seeking a mate—mostly remains in the space of regulated liberty.
+Yet the process of intentionally seeking a mate—mostly remains in the space of regulated liberty.

 There is no pattern in Scripture set for how we find our mates—which means we give each other grace.